-Surgery to the jaw, mouth or throat areas – This may make swallowing difficult because tissue has been removed or reconstructed or because of a dry mouth.
+Surgery to the jaw, mouth or throat areas – This may make chewing and swallowing difficult because tissue has been removed or reconstructed, or because the surgery has caused dry mouth.

 Radiation therapy – This can cause dry mouth, pain, and changes to the strength of the muscles and nerves used in swallowing.
-These effects could be worse if you also have chemotherapy at the same time as radiation therapy (chemoradiotherapy).
+These effects could be worse if you have chemotherapy at the same time as radiation therapy (chemoradiation).

 How to manage swallowing difficulties